ojiofong/slate/source/index.html.md

 <aside class="notice">
-You must replace <code>api_live_123456abcdef</code> with your personal API key.
+Don't forget to replace <code>api_live_123456abcdef</code> with your personal API key.
 </aside>

 # Checkout Page

-The checkout page allows the buyer to include a shipping address and finalize the checkout process by generating a payment link themselves.
-The payment link can then be shared with anyone to pay.
+Merchants can redirect customers to the checkout page to complete the checkout/payment process.
+This process allows the buyer to update their shipping information and generate a payment link that can be shared with anyone to pay.

 ## Redirect to the Checkout Page

-This endpoint to redirects to the checkout page on the brower.
-Call this endpoint for exampe when the user clicks on a Buy or Checkout Button on your ecommerce website.
+This endpoint redirects the customer to the checkout page on the browser.
+A good time to call this endpoint is when a customer clicks on a Buy or Checkout Button on an ecommerce website.

 ```shell